Topology Aware Deep Learning for Wireless Network Optimization: Topology-Aware Deep Learning Framework

-Loss function is a measure of how far the current predictions are from the target values in the training set.
-Here we use a modified cross-entropy, the sum of binary cross-entropy of the individual link's usage distribution:
+\paragraph{Loss function} Since the ultimate test of learning performance, which is the optimum solution to the problem (\ref{op:formulation}) given the current estimate of link usefulness, is a non-differentiable function of the model parameters, we instead use a differentiable proxy measure, a modified cross-entropy.
+It is the sum of binary cross-entropy of the individual link's usage distribution as

 where $y$ and $\hat{y}$ are respectively the actual and predicted link values; $w_{i}$ is the link-wise weight coefficient.
 This value is calculated on batch sample basis when using SGD (stochastic gradient descent) algorithm to minimize.